madhavmehndiratta/blog/_posts/2020-06-21-typo-1-vulnhub-walkthrough.md

 <img src="/assets/img/uploads/typo/file-extensions.png">
 </center>

 This time, I was able to upload the backdoor.
-I used the php-reverse-shell from <a href="https://github.com/pentestmonkey/php-reverse-shell">pentest monkey.</a>
+I used the php-reverse-shell from <a href="https://github.com/pentestmonkey/php-reverse-shell" rel=”nofollow”>pentest monkey.</a>

 <center><br>
 <img src="/assets/img/uploads/typo/shell-upload.png">